bartbutenaers/node-red-contrib-rtsp-client/README.md

 # node-red-contrib-rtsp-client
-A Node-RED node that acts as an RTSP client (via Ffmpeg)
+A Node-RED node that acts as an RTSP client (via Ffmpeg).

+This node allows you to control an RTSP stream from an IP cam, to capture the audio and video segments in Node-RED.
+This will be achieved by starting FFmpeg in a child process.
+This node will compose the required FFmpeg command line parameter list under the hood, based on settings entered in the config screen.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):